jlalvarez/rubyIntro/README.md

 Ruby Intro
 =============

-This 3-part homework gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.
+This 3-part homework gives some basic practice in Ruby.

-It follows a fairly standard Ruby convention for codebases: the code files are stored in `lib/` and the test files are stored in `spec/`.
-(We use the RSpec unit-testing framework; if we were using Ruby's default framework, known as `Test::Unit`, the test files would be under `test/`.)

-We've placed "starter code" in `lib/ruby_intro.rb`; when you're all done, you can submit this single file to the autograder.
+We've placed "starter code" in `lib/ruby_intro.rb`; you should complete it with the exercises below.

-However, you can test each of the 3 parts separately.
-The files `spec/part[123]_spec.rb` contain RSpec tests for each of the three parts.
-For example, to test your answers to Part 1, say `rspec spec/part1_spec.rb`.  `rspec` with no arguments runs the tests in all the files `spec/*_spec.rb`.
+You can test each of the 3 parts separately; for example, to test your answers to Part 1, run `rspec spec/part1_spec.rb`.  `rspec` with no arguments runs the tests in all the files.

-* The line numbers in the RSpec error report will give you guidance as to which tests failed.
-(You can check the [RSpec documentation](http://rspec.info) to see how the `.rspec` file can be used to customize the output format.)

-* If you want to be really cool, run `autotest`.
-This will run all the tests in `spec/`, but every time you edit and save your code file, the tests are automatically re-run, so you don't have to run them manually.
-As we'll see later, this is the first step to TDD or test-driven
-development: write the tests before you write the code, watch the test fail, fill in the code and save the code file, then watch the test pass!

 # 1. Arrays, Hashes, and Enumerables